jorgebucaran/classcat/README.md

 ]) //=> "foo 1"
 ```

-Here is an example with a button that can be toggled on or off.
+Here is an example styling a button that can be toggled on or off.
 Go ahead and [try it online](https://codepen.io/jorgebucaran/pen/NYgLwG?editors=0010).

 ```jsx
 import cc from "classcat"